Danncode10/Student-Login-Registration-System-with-PHP-and-MySQL/README.md

-# Lester Dann Lopez — PHP/MySQL Login & Registration Website
+# Lester Dann Lopez — PHP/MySQL Customer Management System

 This is a student web application project developed for the Information Management subject.
-It demonstrates a complete user login and registration system using PHP, MySQL, Bootstrap, and session management.
+It demonstrates a complete login, registration, and customer data management system using PHP, MySQL, Bootstrap, and Chart.js.

 ## 📌 Features

-* User registration with password encryption (password\_hash)
+* User registration with name, gender, location, username, and password (hashed)
-* Login system with session-based authentication
+* Login system using the customers table
+* Session-based access control (only logged-in users can access dashboard)
+* Bootstrap-styled dashboard that displays all customers
+* View, Edit, and Delete functions for each customer
+* Add new customers via registration form
+* Analytics section showing:

+  * Pie chart of gender distribution
+  * Bar chart of customer count per location
-* Secure logout functionality
+* Secure logout
-* Responsive front-end design using Bootstrap and a customized CSS layout (styles.css)
+* Responsive front-end UI with dark and gradient styling
-* Protected home page that greets the logged-in user
-* Database-driven user management (MySQL)

 ## 🛠 Technologies Used